Acoustic-to-Articulatory Inversion of Clean Speech Using an MRI-Trained Model: Methods

-This phoneme-by-phoneme time-stretching procedure ensures that each MRI frame is aligned with the corresponding time point in the clean signal, while preserving the phonetic structure and compensating for differences in phoneme duration between the two corpora.
+where $f_s$ is the sampling frequency and $\Delta t_{\text{frame}}$ is the duration of a single frame.
+This phone-by-phone time-stretching procedure ensures that each MRI frame is aligned with the corresponding time point in the clean signal, while preserving the phonetic structure and compensating for differences in phone duration between the two corpora.

 \ifshowtodos \todo[inline]{PAV:Tu fait un allignement linéaire entre chaque mot si j'ai bien compris.
 Mais tu ne dit pas pourquoi tu a choisi cette métode d'alignement.
 Pourquoi pas du Dynamic Time Warping ? ou bien un autres, il y a au moins 18 méthodes différentes.} \fi